ychding11/GLTutorial/tutorial-ao/readme.md

 ## SSAO Texture Visualization

-Default framebuffer is RGBA.
+- Problems : Default framebuffer format is RGBA.
 But ssao texture is a single channel texture.
+- Solution : It is a workaround, duplicate ssao in RGB channels.

 ## Reference